department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care.md

 template: 1-topic-landing
 lastupdate_override:
 relatedlinks:
-  - url: /healthcare/about-va-health-care/your-care-team/
-    title: Your Care Team
-    description: Learn about the health providers who’ll make up your VA care team.
-  - url: /healthcare/about-va-health-care/where-you-get-care/
-    title: Where You’ll Get Care
-    description: Find out how to access care for regular needs, in emergencies, and when traveling.
-  - url: /healthcare/about-va-health-care/va-health-care-and-other-insurance/
+  - url: /healthcare/eligibility/
-    title: VA Health Care and Other Insurance
+    title: Health Care Benefits Eligibility
-    description: Learn how VA health care works with Medicaid and private insurance.
-  - url: /healthcare/about-va-health-care/dental-care/
-    title: Dental Care
-    description: Find out if you can get dental care through VA.
+    description: Not sure if you qualify?
+Find out if you can get VA health care benefits.
-  - url: /healthcare/about-va-health-care/vision-care/
+  - url: /healthcare/apply/
-    title: Vision Care
+    title: Health Care Application Process
-    description: Find out if you can get vision care through VA.
+    description: Ready to apply?
+Get started now.
-  - url: /healthcare/about-va-health-care/assisted-living-and-home-health-care/
+  - url: /healthcare/health-conditions
-    title: Assisted Living and Home Health Care
+    title: Health Needs and Conditions
-    description: Find out how to access assisted living, residential (live-in), or home health care options through VA.
+    description: Find out how to access VA services for mental health, women’s health, and other specific needs.
   - url: /disability-benefits/conditions/
     title: Disability Benefits
-    description: Find out if you can get disability benefits for an illness or injury caused or made worse by your active-duty service.
+    description: Have an illness or injury caused—or made worse by—your active-duty service?
+Find out if you can get disability benefits.
 ---

 <div class="va-introtext">